pubmob-com/pubmob/alcohol/index.md

 ## PubMob origins

 I've provided consulting independently since 2003.
 During that time, I've also managed to log more than 5 years' time building software remotely (and coaching others to do so.
 My remote experience includes one year at GeoLearning (defunct), three years at Outpace, and more than a year working remotely with developers at various customers (including Ford and Sonic).
-Last fall it became clear that remote software development was the direction to take for my personal consultancy.
+In the fall of 2019 it became clear that remote software development was the direction to take for my personal consultancy.
 I began taking steps toward achieving that goal.

 After COVID-19 forced businesses to shutter their offices, millions of software developers suddenly found themselves working from home.